Updated July 6, 2026

 Homeowners Insurance in Arkansas

 Buying homeowners insurance in Arkansas is less about checking a box and more about matching your home to the state’s risk profile.
-Arkansas has 280 active insurers, a premium index of 91, and an average homeowners premium of $195 per month, so your quote can move based on where you live, how old your roof is, and whether your home sits in a tornado-prone corridor or a flood-prone area. homeowners insurance in Arkansas also matters because mortgage lenders usually require it even though the state does not legally mandate it for owners with no loan.
+Arkansas has 280 active insurers, a premium index of 91, and average homeowners premiums that vary by property, so your quote can move based on where you live, how old your roof is, and whether your home sits in a tornado-prone corridor or a flood-prone area.
+Homeowners insurance in Arkansas also matters because mortgage lenders usually require it even though the state does not legally mandate it for owners with no loan.
 In Little Rock, Fayetteville, Jonesboro, or along the Arkansas River, the details of dwelling coverage, wind protection, and separate flood planning can matter as much as the price itself.
 If you are comparing policies, focus on how the carrier treats storm damage, other structures, personal property, and additional living expenses if your home is temporarily unlivable after a covered loss.

 What Homeowners Insurance Covers